andresgalante/andresgalante.github.io/_posts/2015-02-10-gulp-guide-for-designers.markdown

 layout: post
 title:  "Gulp guide for designers"
 date:   2015-02-09 23:05:36
-categories: gulp design
+categories: howto
 ---

 [Gulp](http://gulpjs.com) is a Task / Build runner.
 It's easy to use, has a simple api, and is efficient.
 Gulp.js makes use of pipes for streaming data that needs to be processed.

 But as designer you don't actually need to know any of that.
-What you do need to know is that Gulp will make your life much easier.
+What you do need to know is that **Gulp will make your life much easier**.

 This tutorial will setup Gulp to do 3 things: